-Originally from Dallas, TX, James studied at Yale and the Cincinnati College-Conservatory of Music (CCM).
-Additional studies were in France, where he obtained a diplôme from the Conservatoire Internationale d’Été, in Nice, and he is currently completing his Doctorate of Musical Arts at the University of Minnesota.
+Originally from Dallas, TX, James studied at Yale, the Cincinnati College-Conservatory of Music (CCM), and the University of Minnesota.
+Additional studies were in France, where he obtained a diplôme from the Conservatoire Internationale d’Été, in Nice.
 His principal teachers include Julia Bogorad–Kogan, Ransom Wilson, and Bradley Garner, as well as major influences from Immanuel Davis, Sophie Cherrier, and Mario Caroli.
 Before moving to Minnesota, James was the Chair of the Music Department at the Idyllwild Arts Academy, a private boarding High School for the arts in California.
-James is also a student of the Alexander Technique and studies privately with Brian McCullough.

 MUS-181 (Flute Choir), MUS-249 (Piccolo), and MUS-349 (Flute)

 |MUS-181||Flute Choir||18||2016/SP, 2015/FA, 2015/SP, 2014/FA, 2014/SP, 2013/FA, 2013/SP, 2012/FA, and 2012/SP|

 |MUS-349||Flute||16||2016/SP, 2015/FA, 2015/SP, 2014/FA, 2014/SP, 2013/FA, 2013/SP, 2012/FA, and 2012/SP|